LOTOJA

 The LoToJa Classic is a long distance one-day amateur bicycle road race from Logan, UT to Jackson Hole, WY, USA.
 It is held in September on the first Saturday after Labor Day.

 History

 LoToJa was started in 1983 by two Logan cyclists, David Bern, a student at Utah State University, and Jeff Keller, the owner of Sunrise Cyclery.
 The two men wanted a race that resembled the difficulty of a one-day European classic like Paris-Roubaix or the Tour of Flanders.
 LoToJa's first year featured nine cyclists racing 192 miles from Logan to a finish line in Jackson's town square.
 The winning time was just over nine hours by Bob VanSlyke.

 2006

-Kirk Eck was won the 2006 LOTOJA Classic with a 9:16:56 time.
+Kirk Eck won the 2006 LOTOJA Classic with a 9:16:56 time.
 This was his second win.

 2007

 The 2007 race included roughly 1,400 people from 40 different states in the United States.
 The fastest time in the 2007 edition of the race was posted by Mark Zimbelman, a resident of Provo, Utah, who won the masters 45+ category.
 His time of 9:06:44 was also good for a course record with Mark Schaefer finishing less than a wheel length behind.
 Schaefer and Zimbelman led the race alone for the last 100 mi.
 The winner of the Men's Pro Category 1 and 2 race was Cameron Hoffman of Clearfield, Utah with a time of 9:24:18.